 Now, let’s say you’re frustrated because you got stuck in a really bad traffic jam while you were in a hurry (represented by the “dark cloud” over your head).
 If you and the other person are emotionally fused, you’re going to try to put some of the angst that you’re feeling onto your partner (represented by the squiggly line on your relationship).
 For example, this might mean snipping at him when you get home, even though he wasn’t there and has nothing to do with your bad experience.

 And because he’s fused to you, he’s going to take your stress and own it and feel that discomfort himself as well.
 Maybe he’s going to feel responsible for making you feel better.
 (Which is NOT the same thing as giving you support after a hard day.)
 And now no one is happy.

-What I’ve just described (and the examples from real life that I’ll share below) demonstrate an aspect of emotional fusion that Dr. David Scnarch called “borrowed functioning.”
+What I’ve just described demonstrates an aspect of emotional fusion that Dr. David Scnarch called “borrowed functioning.”

-Not having a strong sense of who you are can lead to being clingy or to being distant or indifferent.
+Not having a strong sense of who you are, or in other words, being emotionally fused, can lead to being clingy or to being distant or indifferent.
 None of these are healthy ways to be in a relationship.

 “Borrowed functioning is…like your self is a balloon your partner inflates.
 While you’re inflated, things seem better.
 You may look better, feel better, and even act better briefly, but these transfusions of ‘pseudo-self’ don’t hold up.
 Even if your partner doesn’t deflate you, you ‘leak’ enough to require further inflation before long.” –Dr. David Schnarch, Intimacy & Desire (pg.
 44)